dev-scripts/prakashbhandari.com.np/content/posts/scaling-kubernetes-jobs-with-keda-triggered-by-amazon-sqs.md

 ### Install Minikube
 I will use Minikube to run the job locally on my machine.
-If you don't have Minikube in your machine, download and install [download and install](https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Farm64%2Fstable%2Fbinary+download)
+If you don't have Minikube on your machine, download and install [download and install](https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Farm64%2Fstable%2Fbinary+download)

 ### Install KEDA
-Once your minikube is running install KEDA via below command.
+Once your minikube is running install KEDA via the below command.
 ```
 kubectl apply -f https://github.com/kedacore/keda/releases/download/v2.10.0/keda-2.10.0.yaml
 ```

 ### Create SQS queue and IAM User
-In AWS, you need to crete SQS queue, IAM User and attach the AmazonSQSFullAccess policy.
+In AWS, you need to create an SQS queue, IAM User, and attach the `AmazonSQSFullAccess` policy.

-Once you create a IAM user you will get `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+Once you create an IAM user you will get `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 You need to keep it safe and used in your Secret.

 ### Secret manifest
-There are three type of [Authentication Parameters](https://keda.sh/docs/2.14/scalers/aws-sqs/) in KEDA:
+There are three types of [Authentication Parameters](https://keda.sh/docs/2.14/scalers/aws-sqs/) in KEDA:
 1. Pod identity based authentication
 2. Role based authentication
 3. Credential based authentication